Thursday, November 21, 2024

 Ca Kho To – Caramelized Fish in Clay Pot

-Ca kho to, or caramelized fish in a clay pot, is a traditional Vietnamese dish that is often served during special occasions and family gatherings.
+Ca kho to, or caramelized fish in a clay pot, is a traditional Vietnamese dishes that is often served during special occasions and family gatherings.
 It consists of catfish or snakehead fish cooked in a clay pot with a caramel sauce, along with various herbs and spices.

 The Origins of Ca Kho To